 where we upper bounded the negative entropy of $\bu$ with 0.
-Using the strong convexity of the regularizer w.r.t. the $L_1$ norm and Lemma~\ref{lemma:ftrl_strongly_1}, we would further upper bound this as
+Using the strong convexity of the regularizer with respect to the L$_1$ norm and Lemma~\ref{lemma:ftrl_strongly_1}, we further upper bound it as

 This suggests that the optimal $\lambda$ should be $\lambda = \sqrt{\frac{\sum_{t=1}^T \|\bg_t\|^2_\infty}{2\ln d}}$.
-However, as we have seen in Section~\ref{sec:lstar}, this choice of any parameter of the algorithm is never feasible.
+However, as we have seen in Section~\ref{sec:lstar}, this choice is not feasible.
 Hence, exactly as we did in Section~\ref{sec:lstar}, we might think of using an online version of this choice

 where $\alpha>0$ is a constant that will be determined later.
-An important property of such choice is that it gives rise to an algorithm that is scale-free, that is its predictions $\bx_t$ are invariant from the scaling of the losses by any constant factor.
+An important property of such a choice is that it gives rise to an algorithm that is scale-free (Definition~\ref{def:scale-free}), that is, its predictions $\bx_t$ are invariant to the scaling of the losses by any constant factor .
 This is easy to see because